 3.5 Return over Feed Cost (ROFC)

 The effect of beetroot juice supplementation in drinking water on return over feed cost in broiler chickens is given in Table 6.
 The total feeding cost was 213.68, 211.99, 209.47 and 208.37 ₹/bird in T1, T2, T3 and T4 groups, respectively.
-The income from selling of broiler chickens were highest the T4 group followed by T3 group than the T1 and T2 groups.
+The income from selling of broiler chickens was highest in the T4 group followed by T3 group than the T1 and T2 groups.
 The ROFC was 11.82, 13.07, 16.02 and 17.39 ₹/ kg body weight gain in T1, T2, T3 and T4 groups, respectively.
 The ROFC over the T1 group (control) was 10.56, 35.57 and 47.17 % higher in T2, T3 and T4 groups, respectively.
 The increased ROFC in broiler chickens supplemented with beetroot juice in drinking water were attributed to the improved body weights and feed conversion ratio as compared to the control group.
-These results are supported by Emam (2018) and Koschayev et al. (2019) who have reported that inclusion of beetroot pulp into broiler led to reduction in the costs of feed and increases profitability in treatment groups than control.
+These results are supported by Emam (2018) and Koschayev et al. (2019) who have reported that inclusion of beetroot pulp into broiler reduced feed costs of feed and increases profitability in treatment groups than control.

 Table 6.
 Effect of beetroot juice supplementation on return over feed cost in broiler chickens